Miniplane Top 80

-Squish – Pilots must get the correct size cylinder head gasket to prevent overheating, detonation (knock), and engine damage.
+Squish – pilots must get the correct size cylinder gasket to prevent overheating, detonation (knock), and engine damage.

 Stress cracking of the engine frame and other components – see "Mounts, rubber" above

-Throttle cable – Cleaning, modifications, and cruise control info.
+Throttle cable – cleaning, lubrication, important modifications, and cruise control info.
 For kill switch issues, see "kill switch problems" above.